IVRPowers/blog/content/post/trends/video-is-no-longuer-a-nice-to-have-for-call-centers.md

 #	It's not Fashion, it's a question of Evolution.
 ---
 Companies and brands that are not yet concidering a progresive transition of their phone channel to [Real-Time Communications (RTC)](http://blog.ivrpowers.com/post/technologies/what-is-rtc/) within the next years for their customer care, sales or support will quickly become old fashioned and irrelevant for [new consumers](http://blog.ivrpowers.com/post/trends/children-understand-video/).
-The next customers generation is no longuer accepting to downgrade their daily high speed interactions and expectations on advanced devices.
+The next customers generation is no longer accepting to downgrade their daily high speed interactions and expectations on advanced devices.

 ## Streamline your business communications